d-bl/MAE-gf/docs/spiders.md

   class="f-perc5l"
   alt="torchon spider"
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-sp-trad.png"
-  caption="Please note: for a traditional Torchon spider, a stitch like <span class="stch">ctcctc</span> or <span class="stch">ctctctc</span> has to be chosen in the heart of the spider."
+  caption="Please note: for a traditional Torchon spider, a stitch like ctcctc or ctctctc has to be chosen in the heart of the spider."
 %}

+Please note: for a traditional Torchon spider, a stitch like <span class="stch">ctcctc</span> or <span class="stch">ctctctc</span> has to be chosen in the heart of the spider."

 * [4x2 legs][st2] (WI F2), [4x3 legs][st3] (WI E4), [4x4 legs][st4], [4x5 legs][st5]